the defense rests.

 He and I exchanged a single call and a single fax.
 My only direction was the scripture passage itself: all else was up to him.
 He took it and ran.
 Three months later, we had a new artwork on our hands.

 Meanwhile, I'd mentioned the psalm to one of Dad's co-workers, Henry, an idealistic young lawyer who headed up the retirement shindig.
-At the shindig, after numerous lawyers, secretaries, judges, and (gulp) U.S. Marshals gave moving tributes to Dad's dedication to protecting our eroding constitutional rights, as well as his integrity and kindness, both in the courtroom and around the office, Henry read the passage aloud to a silent audience.
+At the shindig, after numerous lawyers, secretaries, judges, and (gulp) U.S. Attorneys gave moving tributes to Dad's dedication to protecting our eroding constitutional rights, as well as his integrity and kindness, both in the courtroom and around the office, Henry read the passage aloud to a silent audience.
 The Bible he read from was the one he found on Dad's desk, where it had sat for over 20 years.

 :: :: :: :: ::